-“Karmanyeva adhikaraste, ma phaleshu kada chana; Ma karma phala hetur bhurh, ma te sangostva akarmani,” Krishna says to Arjuna in the famous verse 2.47 of the Bhagavad Gita.
+“Karmanyeva adhikaraste, ma phaleshu kada chana; Ma karma phala hetur bhurh, ma te sangostva akarmani,” Krishna says to Arjuna in the verse 2.47 of the Bhagavad Gita.
 While a man is free to choose the actions which he will perform, he lacks the power to determine the fruits of those actions.
-He is the cause of his actions, but he is not the cause of the consequences of those actions.
-A moral man will not be paralyzed by the thoughts of the consequences of his actions; he will not be deterred from the performance of his duties.
-The action, or the performance of the duty, is, by itself, a source of fulfillment for him.
+He is the cause of his actions, but the consequences are not in his control.
+It is not necessary that his actions will lead to the consequences that he desires.
+A moral man will not be paralyzed by the thoughts of the consequences of his actions..
+He will not be deterred from the performance of his duties.
+The action, or the performance of the duty, is a source of fulfillment for him.

 No, Anoop, it means this:

 "karmaNye vaa adhikaaraste": Following [either] the road of karma or of authority [Gita gives you choices]

 "maa phaleShu kadaachana": [Think of] Mmmm.
 You can have [yummy] fruits or essence of "chhena" (cheese curds).
 [Gita is full of such choices.
 Chhena is an "apabhraumsh" of or corruption of the original "chana", and "kadaa" of "kaadhaa".]

 "maa karmaphal hetu: bhu:": With the purpose of having yummy fruits at the end of [his] work, [even the dog] barks.

 "maa te sangoShTva akarmaNi": So, go share all those yummy (fruits) with a good community ("ishTa" and "sanga"); [else doing karma is like] not doing karma ("akarmaNi").

 @Ajit, Good point.
 What I have given in my post is not a full dictionary translation (though what I have said is in line with the dictionary translation).
 I have tried to analyze and expand verse.